antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Do Source Generators introduce compatibility concerns for libraries?

-It depends on how libraries are being authored.
+This depends on how libraries are authored.
 Since VB and F# currently don't support Source Generators, library authors should avoid designing their features such that they *require* a Source Generator.
 Ideally, features have fallbacks to runtime reflection and/or reflection emit.
 This is something that library authors will need to careful consider before adopting Source Generators.
 We expect most library authors will use Source Generators to augment - rather than replace - current experiences for C# developers.

 ### Why do I not get IntelliSense for generated code?
 Why does Visual Studio say there's an error even though it builds?

-Currently, Visual Studio integration is very early on.
 You will need to restart Visual Studio after building the source generator to make errors go away and IntelliSense appear.
 After you do that, things will work.
+Currently, Visual Studio integration is very early on.
 This current behavior will change in the future so that you don't need to restart Visual Studio.

 ### Can I debug or navigate to generated source in Visual Studio?

 Eventually, we'll support navigation and debugging of generated source in Visual Studio.
 It is not yet supported in this early preview stage.
-We consider features like these table stakes for the full release.

 ### How do I ship my own Source Generator?